Chatty Kathy Conversion: How to Motivate Your ESL Students to Speak English in Class

-You have an awesome speaking activity that you know your students will relate to.
+You arrive to your ESL class with an awesome speaking activity that you know your students will relate to, but when you ask for volunteers, only Super Student Sally raises her hand… as usual.

 Funny how students love talking when you want them to listen, but when it’s time for them to speak, there’s nothing but silence.

-Before we look at some ways to encourage your students to speak in class, it’s a good idea to look at some of the reasons that they don’t speak in class.
-That way, you’ll know what you’re up against, which can help you find additional solutions.
+Before we look at some ways to encourage your students to speak in class, we’ll look at some of the reasons they don’t speak in class.
+Understanding your ESL students’ obstacles to speaking will make you more successful at finding the right solutions.

 Fear of messing up